 This all somehow flashes by in the space of a few seconds and continues on until, on a good day, I can get a handle on it.
 Maybe you experience something similar.

 Thoughts are incredibly captivating and our default state is to unconsciously identify with them.
-Thoughts create a narrative around what is happening with an “I” at the center, and this is why they are largely responsible for the sense of self.
+Thoughts create a narrative around what is happening with an “I” at the center, and this makes them largely responsible for the sense of self.

 For example, there is the feeling of excitement and the mind says, “I’m so excited!”
-Or there is the feeling of fear and the mind says, “I’m so afraid!”
+Or there is the feeling of fear and the mind says, “I’m terrified!”

 Layers of thought (Who is watching the thoughts?)